simonneutert/simonneutert.github.io/src/_posts/2025/2025-10-24-nordic-work-culture-german-it.md

 ## Part III: Urgent Actions — The "Now"

-You feel exhausted, overwhelmed or deeply unsatisfied.
-Your team and the project are struggling.
-You can't wait for organizational transformation.
+If you feel exhausted, overwhelmed, or deeply unsatisfied, your team and the project are struggling, you can't wait for organizational transformation.

 Here's what you can do tomorrow.